typhonius/drupal-ip_ranges-d8/README.txt

 USAGE
 ============
-After enabling the module, go to admin/config/people/ip-ranges to find form with two elements: "IP address" and "List type"
+After enabling the module, go to admin/config/people/ip-ranges to find form with three elements:

-IP-address can be either single IP in the form of 100.100.100.100 or range in the form of 100.100.100.100-100.100.100.150.
+"IP range start / Single IP-address"
+"IP range end"
+"List type"

+Two first two fields take an IP-Address in the form of "100.100.100.100".
+If the second field is filled, they be treated as a range.
+If you leave it empty, the value from the first field is only used.
 (This is currently the only allowed range form, other types like bitmasks may come at later stage).

 Type can be either "blacklist" or "whitelist", where blacklisted IP's are denied from the site, and whitelisted are allowed.